MaterializeInc/materialize/doc/user/content/get-started.md

 1. Open a terminal and spin up a container running [`materialized`](https://hub.docker.com/r/materialize/materialized):

     ```shell
-    docker run -p 6875:6875 materialize/materialized:{{< version >}} --workers 1
+    docker run -p 6875:6875 materialize/materialized:{{< version >}}
     ```

-    This starts a process using one [worker thread](/cli#worker-threads) and listening on port 6875 by default.
+    This starts a process that listens for SQL connections on port 6875 by default.

 1. Using a new terminal window, you can then connect to the running instance using any [Materialize-compatible CLI](/integrations/sql-clients), like `psql`.
 If you already have `psql` installed on your machine, connect using: